caiofrota/cf-rest-skecth/README.md

 # CF Rest

-An API to assist rest projects in terms of handling exceptions.
+An API to assist rest projects.

-Version 1.0.0 still in progress.
+Version 1.0.0 is still in progress.

 ## Getting Started